08/18/2018

 Where can I cash a check without a bank account?

-- At Money Services.
-You can cash a range of different checks at your local Money Services, including payroll or government-issued checks.
+• At Money Services.You can cash your government or payroll checks at Money Services.
 Find your local Money Services using the store locator.

-- Using Prepaid Cards.
-You can load the value of your check onto a prepaid card at Money Services, to be spent at your local grocery store or to withdraw in cash at an ATM.
+• Using Prepaid Cards.You can load the value of your check onto a prepaid card at Money Services, to be spent at your local grocery store, or to withdraw in cash at an ATM.
+The prepaid card must be registered before you can withdraw cash.

 What type of checks can be cashed without bank account?

 You can cash almost any type of check without a bank account.
+At Money Services, you can cash the following checks:

 How to cash a large check without a bank account

+We don’t accept starter or personal checks, or third-party checks at this time.
 Checks of a value over $5,000 are considered ‘large checks’, and the process of cashing them is slightly different.

 If you want to cash a check that’s over $5,000, you’ll usually need to visit a bank and you may have to wait a while to get your money.
 Under Regulation CC, banks may take up to seven business days to process large checks.

 If you want to cash a large check without a bank account, you’ll need to visit the bank or credit union that issued the check to you.
 If you’re not an account holder, you may also be charged a fee for the service.
-These vary depending on state and store.
+These vary depending on the state and store.

 To find out more, visit our check cashing page.